QUIZ: Put your knowledge of stage, screen and music to the test

-It’s once again been a busy few days in the world of arts and entertainment in the north-east.
+From seeing Alan Cumming’s Burn to revealing the full line-up of Aberdeen International Comedy Festival, it’s been a busy week in the world of arts and entertainment in the north-east.

-Earlier this week we announced that the first-ever Aberdeen Horror Con will thrill north-east fans this Halloween.
-And speaking of thrilling events, we’re all counting down the days till Alan Cumming brings his much-anticipated show Burn to the Granite City.
+Have you watched the latest explosive episode of Shetland?
+And did you see that Aberdeen’s own Harlequin Productions is ready to stick it to the man with their take on School Of Rock?

-So, inspired by this rich selection of goodies, we’ve pulled together an entertainment quiz.
+Inspired by the rich selection of stories we’ve told this week, we’ve pulled together an entertainment quiz.

 Have a go and see if you win a standing ovation for your stage, screen and music knowledge – or is it a curtain down on your performance?